amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 You place this file in the Dapr components folder that you specify when running the application with Dapr.

-The Secrets Management component configuration file uses the JSON file as secrets store.
+The Secrets Management component configuration file uses the JSON file as a secret store.
 It is also placed in the components folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1